JyTero/HotelV/README.md

 Hotel V is a hobby project of mine in which I’ll be slowly building a hotel management game with smart and individual characters.
 Player constructs and manages the hotel through a group of player-controlled characters.

 I’m currently building the basics for a utility AI which will serve as the foundation for most all characters within the game.
-The development happens within the Dev branch with main having anything semi-playable.
+The development happens within the Dev branch with main having anything semi-playable, which is currently nothing, so please do check the Dev branch.
+I tend to keep the build here functioning and error free, hence sparse pushes.

 Current notable features include:
 - Characters are driven by Utility AI which chooses interaction based on character needs.
 (Trait weighting planned)